Reader in American History

 Departments and Institutes

-I specialize in the history of American foreign relations, broadly defined, and examine the applications of American power abroad, primarily towards the nations and peoples of East and Southeast Asia since 1890s.
+I specialize in the history of American foreign relations, broadly defined, and examine the applications of American power abroad, primarily towards East and Southeast Asia since the 1890s.
 But my teaching and research interests also lie in the intersections between the national and the international, the foreign and the domestic, especially the influence domestic politics and culture - particularly religion - have had on the conduct of U.S. foreign policy.

 I am happy to supervise MPhil and PhD dissertations on most aspects of American political, religious, and foreign relations history in any period since the Civil War.